LeonardoKaftal/Dashboard-website/README.md

 # Dashboard-website
-A dashboard website with an intermediate level of CSS
+A dashboard website with an intermediate level of CSS, no js and not responsive